Fatuha: History and culture

-According to Hindu tradition, Lord Vamana laid his step at this 'sangam' while measuring the entire universe as a gift from the demon king Bali; an annual fair called 'Varuni Mela' is celebrated on every Vaman Dwadashi day (day of incarnation of Lord Vamana) as per Vikram calendar to commemorate that event, which coincides with the great festival 'Onam' of Kerala where king Bali is invoked.
+According to Hindu tradition, Lord Vamana laid his step at this 'sangam' while measuring the entire universe as a gift from the demon king Bali; an annual fair called 'Varuni Mela' is celebrated on every Vaman Dwadashi day (day of incarnation of Lord Vamana) as per the Vikram calendar to commemorate that event, which coincides with the great festival 'Onam' of Kerala where King Bali is invoked.
 In Fatuha, Lord Vamana is invoked on this day with great number of rural people assembling at 'Triveni' to swim in the holy waters.

-Fatuha is said to have hosted Lord Sri Ram with all his brothers as bride-grooms with their groom party while heading for Janakpuri for their marriages to be organised with the daughters of king Janaka and his brother.
-They crossed the Ganges River at Fatuha to reach the district of Vaishali on the way to the kingdom of Mithila, the abode of Mother Sita.
+Fatuha is said to have hosted Lord Sri Ram with all his brothers as bridegrooms with their groom party while heading for Janakpuri for their marriages to be organised with the daughters of King Janaka and his brother.
+They crossed the Ganges River at Fatuha to reach the district of Vaishali on the way to the Kingdom of Mithila, the abode of Mother Sita.
 Fatuha is very important to the Ramayana circuit.

 Lord Sri Krishna and Bheema are also said to have passed through Fatuha to kill the first great Magadhan king Jarasandha.
 Jarasandha was a devout Shaivite and used to visit a very ancient temple dedicated to Lord Shiva at Baikunthpur on the banks of the Ganges River near Fatuha.
 There is a great annual festival at this place on each Mahashivratri and the temple remains vibrant with a large influx of devotees during Shravan Masa as per Vikram calendar.
 This temple is a great milestone in the history of Shaivism.

-A famous temple called Siddhnath is located at the historical Barabar hills in the Jahanabad district of Bihar.
-This temple, it is said, was established during the Mauryan period as both Chandragupta Maurya and Ashoka, the great, initially were great champions of Shaivism.
+A famous temple called Siddhnath is located at the historical Barabar hills in the Jehanabad district of Bihar.
+This temple, it is said, was established during the Mauryan period as both Chandragupta Maurya and Ashoka the Great, who initially were great champions of Shaivism.
 The Ganges river water carried from Triveni is the only water which is offered to Lord Shiva at Siddhanath temple.